The Kisumu-Jinja Expressway to Increase Commerce

 EAC officially turned over the site to GOPA Infra Gmbh of Germany and ITEC Limited of Kenya.
 Soon after, the feasibility studies for the 256 km transnational Kisumu-Kisian-Busia/Kakira-Malaba-Busitema-Busia expressway will begin.

-AfDB to support Kisumu-Uganda expressway project
+AfDB to support Kisumu Uganda expressway project

 The proposed expressway, which will connect Kisumu, Kenya, to Kakira, a town in the Jinja district, will be upgraded over a 104-kilometer span from a two-lane single carriageway to a two-lane dual carriageway after being rehabilitated to bitumen standards.